 Balance sheets are tested to ensure that there is not too much debt and that the working capital requirements are not too onerous.
 Sales growth and margins are examined, leading to a measure of likely dividend growth.
 It is important to us to build a portfolio that will grow its underlying dividend from one year to the next.
 Beyond that, we keep in close touch with the management teams of the companies in which we invest.
 We are looking for sensible, pragmatic people, who understand the importance of dividends and dividend growth to investors.

 Providing that a company can meet these requirements, we invest at a yield of at least 4% and we can add to it until the yield falls to 3%, following share price appreciation.
-Once it gets to 2%, it will be sold, but often we will have divested before that point, replenishing the portfolio with another high yielder.
+If it gets to 2% we will usually look to sell but often we will have divested before that point, replenishing the portfolio with another high yielder.